Purdue University: Research

 The Purdue Research Park which opened in 1961 was developed by Purdue Research Foundation which is a private, nonprofit foundation created to assist Purdue.
 The park is focused on companies operating in the arenas of life sciences, homeland security, engineering, advanced manufacturing and information technology.
 It provides an interactive environment for experienced Purdue researchers and for private business and high-tech industry.
 It currently employs more than 3,000 people in 155 companies, including 90 technology-based firms.
 The Purdue Research Park was ranked first by the Association of University Research Parks in 2004.

 Purdue's library system consists of fifteen locations throughout the campus, including an archives and special collections research center, an undergraduate library, and several subject-specific libraries.
 More than three million volumes, including one million electronic books, are held at these locations.
 The Library houses the Amelia Earhart Collection, a collection of notes and letters belonging to Earhart and her husband George Putnam along with records related to her disappearance and subsequent search efforts.
-An administrative unit of Purdue University Libraries, Purdue University Press has its roots in the 1960 founding of Purdue University Studies by President Frederick Hovde on a $12,000 grant from the Purdue Research Foundation.
-This was the result of a committee appointed by President Hovde after the Department of English lamented the lack of publishing venues in the humanities.
-Since the 1990s, the range of books published by the Press has grown to reflect the work from other colleges at Purdue University especially in the areas of agriculture, health, and engineering.
-Purdue University Press publishes print and ebook monograph series in a range of subject areas from literary and cultural studies to the study of the human-animal bond.
-In 1993 Purdue University Press was admitted to membership of the Association of American University Presses.
-Purdue University Press publishes around 25 books a year and 20 learned journals in print, in print & online, and online-only formats in collaboration with Purdue University Libraries.
+An administrative unit of Purdue University Libraries, Purdue University Press publishes books in the areas of agriculture, health, and engineering.